monraza/monraza.github.io/content/artifacts/vibe_coding_handbook.md

    - **Lighthouse**: Use Chrome lighthouse to test the live URL for performance issues.
 It should match Phase 4 results locally.
    - **Mobile test**: Open live URL on your phone
    - **Cross browser testing**: Test in Chrome, Safari, Firefox
-   - **Accessiblity Testing**:  Use Chrome lighthouse to test the live URL for acessbility issues.
+   - **Accessibility Testing**:  Use Chrome lighthouse to test the live URL for acessbility issues.
 It should match Phase 4 results locally.

 #### **Share for Feedback (Optional)**
    - Send URL to 2-3 friends